This Is the Best Tahini You Can Buy in the States

 Soom tahini is great — as close to the tahini you can find in Israel that I’ve found in the States.

-Based in Philadelphia, the company started when Shelby Zitelman was living in Israel for the summer and realized just how good tahini can be.
-"I didn't know tahini was supposed to taste like that," says Zitelman.
-Since the sisters couldn't find tahini of that high quality at home in the States, they decided to rope in their youngest sister, Amy, and together, make it themselves.
+Based in Philadelphia, the company started when Shelby Zitelman was visiting her sister, Jackie, in Israel one summer and realized just how good tahini can be.
+“I didn’t know tahini was supposed to taste like that,” says Shelby.
+Since the sisters couldn’t find tahini of that high quality at home in the States, they decided to rope in their youngest sister, Amy, and together, make it themselves.

 To make that happen, the women seek out the highest quality sesame seeds, specifically from the northwest, Humera, region of Ethiopia.
 Sourcing is incredibly important to the sisters — they’ve all spent time in the region, getting to know the both the land and the farmers, in order to make a better product.
 “Like chocolate or wine, depending on where sesame seeds are grown, it has a really big effect on the flavor and consistency of the product,” says Zitelman.